 Alcohol use disorders identification test (AUDIT)

-The AUDIT [30] was used to assess patterns of harmful drinking.
+The AUDIT [30]] was used to assess patterns of harmful drinking.
 The AUDIT is comprised of 10 items and is scored out of a possible 40.
 Scores over 8 are indicative of hazardous or harmful drinking patterns.
 (Study 1 α= .75; Study 2 α=.66).

 Time line Follow Back (TLFB)

-TLFB questionnaire is a self-report measure of alcohol consumption [31] Participants were required to retrospectively record the amount of alcohol units (1 UK unit= 8g of alcohol) they had consumed over the two weeks prior to the first experimental session.
+TLFB questionnaire is a self-report measure of alcohol consumption [31]] Participants were required to retrospectively record the amount of alcohol units (1 UK unit= 8g of alcohol) they had consumed over the two weeks prior to the first experimental session.

 Leeds dependence questionnaire (LDQ)

-A diagnostic instrument used to assess severity of substance dependence [32].
+A diagnostic instrument used to assess severity of substance dependence [32]].
 The questionnaire consists of 10 items each scored from 1(never) to 4 (always).
 The LDQ scores are calculated as the total across all items.
 Higher scores are indicative of greater dependency.
 (Study 1 α= .82; Study 2 α=.82).

 Subjective Intoxication Scales (SIS)

-SIS consists of six 100mm visual analogue scales used to assess changes in subjective feelings following consumption of alcohol and placebo [33].
+SIS consists of six 100mm visual analogue scales used to assess changes in subjective feelings following consumption of alcohol and placebo [33]].
 The scales include estimations of light-headedness, irritableness, stimulation, alertness, relaxation and contentedness.
 (Study 1: α=.83, Study 2: α=.86).

 Desire for Alcohol Questionnaire- Brief (DAQ)

-DAQ assesses current desires/cravings for alcohol [34].
+DAQ assesses current desires/cravings for alcohol [34]].
 The DAQ consists of 14 items scored on 7-point Likert scales.
-While the DAQ was designed to assess different factors of craving (mild desires and intentions, positive and negative reinforcement and strong desires and intentions), previous research has found the factor structure to be inconsistent [35, 36].
+While the DAQ was designed to assess different factors of craving (mild desires and intentions, positive and negative reinforcement and strong desires and intentions), previous research has found the factor structure to be inconsistent [35, 36]].
 Therefore, mean scores across the scale were used as a measure of craving for both studies.
 (Study 1: α=.96, Study 2: α=.93).

 Manipulation Check

 In order to assess whether the experimental manipulation affected participant’s beliefs regarding their ability to control their drinking , item 3 (“I could easily limit how much I would drink if I drank now”) and 14 (“If I started drinking now I would be able to stop”) on the DAQ scale were used as a manipulation check.
 Both of these items ask participants to indicate the extent to which they believe they would be able to control their drinking after alcohol.
-A single variable was created by first reversing both items then summing the scores across these items and dividing by two [35].
+A single variable was created by first reversing both items then summing the scores across these items and dividing by two [35]].

 Taste Test

-Ad lib alcohol consumption was assessed using an adapted version of the bogus taste test procedure, a widely used and validated method for assessing alcohol intake [37].
+Ad lib alcohol consumption was assessed using an adapted version of the bogus taste test procedure, a widely used and validated method for assessing alcohol intake [37]].
 Participants were provided with numbered glasses each containing 225ml of beer.
 Participants were instructed to rate the beers from 1 to 10 according to five different dimensions, identify the beers alcohol content, brand, and rank the drinks in order of preference.
 Participants were given 20 minutes to complete this task and were explicitly told to drink as much or as little of the drinks as they pleased.
 The drinks used in study 1 were; Skol (2.8% ABV) and Skol with 10ml of lemonade.

 Stop-signal task (SST)